FCA faces growing challenge as car finance claims advertising surges online

 Consumers urged to choose support providers carefully

-As demand for compensation rises, experts say consumers considering support with a car finance claim or PCP claim should carefully review the credentials, communication standards and fee structures of any representative they choose to use.
+As demand for compensation rises, experts say consumers considering support with a car finance claim or PCP compensation claim should carefully review the credentials, communication standards and fee structures of any representative they choose to use.

 Reputable claims firms are expected to provide transparent guidance, explain costs clearly and assess claims on an individual basis rather than relying on mass sign-up tactics.